 More than most other American states, Pennsylvania taxes are more likely to be assessed by individual towns or boroughs.
 Local income tax requirements for employers change depending on PSD, or Political Subdivision, code.
 However, figuring out your PA local tax withholding isn’t as simple as typing your address into a search engine.
 We’ll walk you through the steps of figuring out your tax requirements and point you toward the appropriate PA local tax withholding forms.

 The Pennsylvania Department of Community and Economic Development has a search tool to help you assess your withholding rates by address.
 Use this site to figure out your PSD Code.
 Be warned, however, that the state provides a disclaimer about the accuracy of the information obtained from the site.
 The geo-coding system used is outside the control of the State government, so we also recommend checking the U.S. Census Bureau’s AmericanFactFinder to determine your municipality.
 You can also contact the local Tax Collector/Officer to figure out local tax rates and PSD codes.

 Once you have your PSD Codes, EIT (Earned Income Tax) Rates, and LST (Local Services Tax) Rates, you’ll want to print or save the report generated to reference in the future.
 This is the first and most important step to understanding PA local tax withholding.

 Fill Out PA Local Tax Withholding Forms

 Now that you’ve collected the necessary information, you can complete the Residency Certification Form for each employee.
 This allows the employee to verify that the employer is withholding the correct tax rates for the municipality.
 Employers should save a copy of this form in each employee’s file.
-If you have AMS Payroll ($129), you can do this digitally.
+If you have AMS Payroll Software ($129), you can do this digitally.